Dan-LB/miracle_sudoku/README.md

 ## Constraints

 Constraints for a Miracle Sudoku could be very different from each other.
 For the sake of simplicity I decided to consider only "structure independent" constraints, i.e. constraints that do not require any kind of additional input.
-The considered constraints could be divided into $3$ groups:
+The considered constraints can  be divided into $6$ groups.
+Here it follows the groups list with a few examples:
-1. Uniqueness rules:
+1. Uniqueness:
 	* Each digits appears exactly once in a principal diagonal
 	* Each digits appears at most once in every diagonal along a specified direction
-	* The same digits are not king-knight move connected
+2. Chess-like:
-	* The same digits are not chess-knight move connected
+	* The same digits are not connected by a knight move
-2. Successor rules:
+3. Successor:
 	* No digits in vertically or horizontally adjacent cells can be consecutive digits
-	* No digits in diagonal adjacent cells can be consecutive digits
-3. "Whisper" rules:
+4. "Whisper":
 	* Digits in vertically or horizontally adjacent cells must differ at least **n**
-	* Digits in diagonal adjacent cells must differ at least **n**
+5. Order:
+	* Digits in the first column are in ascending or descending order (e.g. 456789123)
+6. Parity:
+	* Digits in the center of each subsquare is even

 Of course, some constraints are stronger than others.
 It is interesting to note that uniqueness rules are combinatorial, therefore given a solution $S$ and a permutation $\rho$ of digits in $1..9$, then $\rho(S)$ is a new solution.
-This means that an empty board with only combinatorial constraints has either no solutions (for example, in the case of uniqueness rule for both diagonals), or at least $9!$.
+This means that an empty board with only combinatorial constraints has either no solutions (for example, in the case of uniqueness rule for every diagonals), or at least $9!$.
-Solutions for successor rules are not permutation invariant, but they are invariant under shifts (i.e. $1\to 2, 2\to 3,\dots$), so if there are a solution for an emptu board, there are at least 9 of them.
+Solutions for successor rules are not permutation invariant, but they are invariant under shifts (i.e. $1\to 2, 2\to 3,\dots$), so if there are a solution for an empty board, there are at least 9 of them.
 Whisper rules are far more restrictive, and in general the solutions are not shift-invariant.

 For the full list of constraints actually avaible, check the  `constraint_list` file.